 The first thing we introduce is a safety net of tests.
 Then, we start executing those tests manually.
 I like to invite product owners to put demo and test scripts in their issues before planning meetings.
 The demo script is how they’d like to see the issue demoed during review, the test script is how they’d like the edge cases to work.

 A QA specialist, acting as the product owner of the automated regression test suite, can expand edge cases from the acceptance criteria and then go back to the PO for approval before the development work starts.
 In this role, they are not just testing but also overseeing the quality and comprehensiveness of the tests as a whole.
-This emphasises that tests are part of the design upfront.
+This emphasizes that tests are part of the design upfront.
 I like BDD.
 I think that a good designer is also a tester, and a good tester is also a designer.
 They are both focused on perfecting the user journey, and we should only develop things that are thought through from both a holistic and detailed perspective.

 Once there is enough functionality, the manual work of testing for regressions will become more and more costly.
 The impact of regressions will also increase with the user base.
 Once the cost and risk are high enough to outweigh the cost of automation, start automating regression tests with the highest risk first.
 Keeping a good balance between risk and mitigation is the essence of keeping your company safe.
 With appropriate guardrails we can increase speed.

-1. Reducing the time spent on a single change,
+Reducing the time spent on a single change,

-2. Allowing changes to be developed in parallel,
+Allowing changes to be developed in parallel,

 To reduce the time spent on a change, we can automate even more.
 Automatic deployments allow a developer to share a url to a working version of the software, instead of sharing on their local machine, or via a video only.
 This reduces interruptions and helps you move towards full deployment automation.